 After all this time, one would certainly hope so.

 She was born Joyce Penelope Wilhelmina Frankenberg on February 15, 1951, in Uxbridge, Middlesex, England.
 Although she was educated at the Tring Park School for the Performing Artists in Hertfordshire, her first love was actually classical ballet.
 As she describes it, she was born with flat feet and a speech impediment, but she danced everywhere, her mother telling her that she had a tendency to dance in the kitchen where she knocked over pretty much every pot and pan.
 Finally, her mother sent her to ballet class where she says she learned how not to have flat feet.

-“I became obsessed with it to the degree that by the time I was 13, I was insisting to my parent that life would be over unless they let me go to the Royal Ballet school or a professional ballet school,” Jane explains.
+“I became obsessed with it to the degree that by the time I was 13, I was insisting to my parents that life would be over unless they let me go to the Royal Ballet school or a professional ballet school,” Jane explains.
 “We had no money, but my father [a gynecologist] had answered an ad in a British medical journal to switch gynecologists’ daughters with a Hungarian doctor’s to experience a different lifestyle.
 So I went off to Hungary, an Iron Curtain country.”

 Rescue From Hungary

 Jane was there for a while and was approached by a woman who offered her a place at the Hungarian ballet school.
 Once her parents heard that, they went to Hungary to bring her home, her father saying that she could go to a ballet school in England if that was something she was truly passionate about.
 The school she eventually attended taught not only ballet, but acting, singing and a number of other things.
 Then she suffered an accident that “made me become an actress by default.”